shubhamgupta2901/cheatsheets/sheets/projects/DependoLocker.md

   3. **A tab was already linked to the locker, but is being replaced with a new tab due to some error**: In this case too, since the server replaces the previous android id with new one, linking will not create any issues

-#### TABLET MODE
+#### Transcations

-1. Check for bluetooth support in the device.
+* Check for bluetooth support in the device.
 Availabe above API 18.

 ```java
 public static boolean checkBleSupport(Context mContext) {